marsojm/lottery-prophet/README.md

 # lottery-prophet

-Clojure project for tongue-in-cheek competition to foresee lottery numbers.
-Don't take this too seriously. ;)
+Clojure project for a competition to foresee lottery numbers.

 ## Usage